-Enter the total assets of the IC-DISC.
+Enter the IC-DISC's total assets (as determined by the accounting method regularly used in keeping the IC-DISC's books and records) at the end of the tax year.
 If there are no assets at the end of the tax year, enter the assets as of the beginning of the tax year.